scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 All certificates used in the SCION control-plane PKI are X.509 v3 certificates.
 However, the SCION specification is in some places more restrictive.
 This section defines these additional constraints and conditions compared to {{RFC5280}} for each type of SCION control-plane PKI certificate.

-**Note**: The settings for the SCION-specific constraints and conditions are based on the SCION open-source implementation [scionproto](https://github.com/scionproto/scion/).
-Adjusting these settings to the requirements of a customer implementation may be possible and is allowed.

 ### Basic Fields: SCION-Specific Constraints and Conditions